luiscruz/course_sustainableSE/2024/p1_measuring_software/g3_energy_consumption_ides.md

 Software can be written in an Integrated Development Environment like Eclipse and code editors like VSCode.
 IDE's provide more extended capabilities and work out of the box with complex projects requiring build tools like Gradle or Maven.
 Code editors on the other end are more lightweight and offer more freedom, but might be harder to setup with complex projects.
 Programmers often work on the go and battery life plays an important role.
 Are the extended capabilities of an IDE worth the possible increase in energy consumption?

-In this blog post, we aim to address a pivotal question: how do two of the most used IDEs measure up in terms of energy consumption against the world's most popular code editor: VS Code, when tasked with running a package-intensive program named "JabRef" [7]?
-The significance of using Jabref for our project lies in its open-source nature, utilization of a build tool, and being entirely written in Java.
-Through a comparative analysis, we'll explore the performance and suitability of different development environments in handling the complexities posed by JabRef.
+In this blog post, we aim to address a pivotal question: how do two of the most used IDEs measure up in terms of energy consumption against the world's most popular code editor: VS Code, when tasked with running a simple Java program named "Notemaker" [7]?
+The significance of using Notemaker for our project lies in its open-source nature and being entirely written in Java.
+Through a comparative analysis, we'll explore the performance and suitability of different development environments.

 This experiment is done by a group of 3 students from the TU Delft, for a course that is focused on sustainable software engineering.

 ## Comparing the IDEs
 This blog post will conduct a comparative analysis of two IDEs to Visual Studio Code, assessing their energy consumption through the utilization of EnergiBridge [8].
-To gauge the performance of these software platforms, we will be executing JabRef within this software, utilizing their import and debug systems.
+To gauge the performance of these software platforms, we will be executing Notemaker within this software, utilizing their import and debug systems.

 ### Testing setup
 Below, the testing setup is described.
 This includes all software used together with tools and computer setups.
 Other environmental factors which might impact the energy consumption is noted as well.

-- set up ide using jabref recommendations [7]

 #### IDE's
 For each IDE, community versions are used.